rballester/tthresh/README.md

 <img src="https://github.com/rballester/tthresh/tree/master/images/original_vs_reconstructed.png" width="512">

 You are free to **use and modify** the code as long as you mention the origin.
-If you use it for a publication, **please cite the paper**:
+If you use it for research purposes, **please cite the paper**:

 ```@article{BP:15, year={2015}, issn={0178-2789}, journal={The Visual Computer}, title={Lossy volume compression using {T}ucker truncation and thresholding}, publisher={Springer Berlin Heidelberg}, keywords={Tensor approximation; Data compression; Higher-order decompositions; Tensor rank reduction; Multidimensional data encoding}, author={Ballester-Ripoll, Rafael and Pajarola, Renato}, pages={1-14}}```

+### Requirements

+You will need:

+- Eigen (it will be downloaded as a submodule)
+- tar and gzip (this is used to pack everything together into one final compressed file)

 ### Acknowledgment